drtshock/Factions/.github/ISSUE_TEMPLATE/issue.md

 3. If you are reporting an issue with lag, please include a timings report.

-4. If you are reporting an issue with messages or in-game behaviour, please include screenshots detailing the problem.
+4. If you are reporting an issue with messages or in-game behavior, please include screenshots detailing the problem.

 5. Include a description and any other details that may be helpful under